jly58/theinterviewprepapp/README.md

 [Add list of network requests by screen ]
 [Create basic snippets for each Parse network request] [OPTIONAL: List endpoints if using existing API such as Yelp]

+Progress:

+Unit 8, 11/11: So far I've created the screens needed for this app.
+E.g. home screen, question feed, and the detail screen.
+This is just the backbones.
+I had some trouble connecting my table view to my view controller.
+I was able to figure it out and had to create a new class for the view controller and then connect the table view to it.

+The following **required** functionality is completed:

+[ ] Users can write their elevator pitch.
+[ ] Users can edit their elevator pitch.
+[ ] Users can write their own potential interview question Users can write their own answer.
+[ ] Users can edit the question
+[ ] Users can edit the answer
+[ ] Users can view their data which will be saved locally.